lifeBalance/knk_solutions/ch12/exercises/README.md

 Write a loop that prints all temperature readings stored in row `i` of the `temperatures` array (see Exercise 14).
 Use a pointer to visit each element of the row.

 **Answer**: Check `ex15.c`.

+## Exercise 16
+Write a loop that prints the highest temperature in the `temperatures` array (see Exercise 14) for each day of the week.
+The loop body should call the `find_largest` function, passing it one row of the array at a time.

+**Answer**: Check `ex16.c`.